-Andy Tilp, a certified financial planner at Trillium Valley Financial Planning in Oregon, advises people who are 50 or older to start by making catch-up contributions to tax-advantaged retirement accounts.
+Andy Tilp, a Sherwood, Oregon-based certified financial planner at Trillium Valley Financial Planning, advises people who are 50 or older to start by making catch-up contributions to tax-advantaged retirement accounts.

-Margot Dorn, a certified financial planner with Dorn Financial in California, also recommends that you consider:
+Margot Dorn, a San Diego-based certified financial planner with Dorn Financial, also recommends that you consider:

 - Investing in a taxable brokerage account: Just be sure to first make the most of tax-advantaged accounts.

 - Moving to a more affordable state: This isn’t for everyone, but moving for retirement can significantly lower living expenses for some people.

 - Getting a reverse mortgage: This route to freeing up funds has its downsides, but it can help eligible retirees who aren’t planning to bequeath their home to heirs.

 3. All your money is in one place